EmigmaLab/purgatorio/README.md

 - `/includes/i18n.php`

   - Get current language using Polylang or WPML
+  - Get all languages using Polylang or WPML
   - Get translated post using Polylang or WPML
   - Get translated term using Polylang or WPML